-Most builders may offer a very narrow color scheme or even one or two color options at all.
+Most builders may offer a very narrow color scheme or even just one color option.
 That’s not us!
 I’ve developed a few ways to help guide homeowners through various color selections.
 Ultimately, it’s up to the homeowner but with my guidance, homeowners have been very satisfied with the end results.
 At times I’ve even helped them avert a tragedy.

 Colors are very important!
 There are many good builders out there but do they have a “good eye” for colors?
-There was a homeowner who hired a certain builder (not us) and greatly regretted the decision.
+There was a homeowner who hired a well known local porch builder (not us) and greatly regretted the decision.
 Her builder ordered and installed the wrong color Eze Breeze panels for her house color scheme.
-She ended up ordering a brand-new set of the correct color Eze Breeze panels, costing her an additional 5K.
+She ended up ordering a brand-new set of the correct color Eze Breeze panels, costing her an additional 5K because the builder did not take responsibility for his mistake.

 “What are my color options?”
 This is an important question you should be asking your potential contractor.
 You definitely don’t want to have chosen a good builder, only to regret the way the color turned out.
 I hear this more and more frequently these days about other builders.
 Especially when compared to our pictures of multiple color options and ceiling styles.